mrsammy07/-Barbi-/README.md

 * Paul Larsen - marie creator, inspiration to do many things
 * FFBot - for translations functions
 And much more that we couldn't list it here!
+* peak - for some modules in haruka.

+.